skiffos/SkiffOS/README.md

 Skiff compiles a lightweight operating system for [any Linux-compatible computer], ranging from [RPi], [Odroid], [NVIDIA Jetson], to [Desktop PCs], Laptops (i.e.
 [Apple MacBook]), [Phones] (PinePhone), Containers, or [Cloud VMs].

-Skiff builds a minimal system to host containers while running fully from RAM.
-This brings unparalleled boot-up reliability and easy OTA updates.
+It is:

+ - **Adoptable**: any userspace can be imported/exported to/from container images.
+ - **Familiar**: uses simple Makefile and KConfig language for configuration.
+ - **Flexible**: supports all major OS distributions inside containers.
+ - **Portable**: containers can be moved between machines of similar CPU type.
+ - **Reliable**: changes inside user environments cannot break the host boot-up.
+ - **Reproducible**: a given Skiff Git tree will always produce identical output.

+Uses [Buildroot] to produce a minimal in-RAM OS optimized for hosting user environments in containers attached to persistent storage.
 The cross-compiled system is identical across any underlying compute platform.
 Device support and additional features are organized into configuration layers.

 [any Linux-compatible computer]: https://linux-hardware.org/index.php?d=SkiffOS
 [Apple MacBook]: https://linux-hardware.org/?probe=6dc90bec41